Colts, Patriots meet again with season at crossroads

 Jones was sacked six times by the New York Jets last week and hit a total of eight times.
 There is no guarantee things will be better against Indianapolis.

-The status of starting center David Andrews is in doubt for a second straight game as he works his way back from a concussion.
+Starting center David Andrews is out for a second straight game as he works his way back from a concussion.
 Rookie left guard Cole Strange was benched during last week's game following a pair of holding penalties and allowing a sack.
-And right tackle remains a revolving door between Isaiah Wynn and Marcus Cannon.
+And right tackle has recently been a revolving door between Isaiah Wynn and Marcus Cannon.
+Cannon was added to the injury list on Thursday with a concussion as also out Sunday.

 Left tackle Trent Brown is tied for second in the league with seven penalties, but has also played every snap this season after missing eight games in 2021.